How to get the most out of your mineral makeup

 "Too Much Shine"

 Layering too thickly and pressing into the skin with a sponge tends to separate the individual minerals.
 This pulls the mineral that creates the glow to the surface.
 It is easy to avoid this by applying the minerals in thin layers in downward strokes with the brush.
 Keep adding layers until the desired coverage has been reached.
 It may also help to spritz with our D2O, Balance or POMMISST and then blot.
 Try applying PureMatte on top.
 For very oily skin with large pores, apply Absence underneath powders especially in the large-pore area.
-Apply minerals on top and touch-up with PureMatte throughout the day, or freshen the skin with the completely natural Facial Blotting Papers.
+Apply minerals on top and touch-up with PureMatte throughout the day.

 “Accentuates Pores Or Fine Lines”

 Try using the pressed powders not the loose.
 Spritz with D2O, Balance or POMMISST and blot, or mix the loose powders into a moisturiser and make a cream foundation.
 Apply it with fingers or a sponge.
-If the powders appear to accentuate lines under the eyes, dampen a cotton pad with one of our facial sprays and gently press it on the problem area, or dab on a small amount of moisturiser.
+If the powders appear to accentuate lines under the eyes, dampen a cotton pad with D2O or Balance and gently press it on the problem area, or dab on a small amount of moisturiser.

 “Uneven and Blotchy”

 This was probably chosen in poor lighting.
 The best way to test for the right colour is to do it on the jaw line in daylight.
-The colour should disappear if it blends perfectly with the skin.
+The color should disappear if it blends perfectly with the skin.
 An easy way to begin is to test Natural and Amber.
 They both have the same value, but Natural has a pink undertone and Amber a yellow.
 You will be able to see quickly whether to try a lighter or darker base and which undertone best complements the skin.
+It is easy to adjust a loose base color by mixing in an opposite.
+For example, if the color is too light, choose a darker shade with the same undertone.
+If the base is too yellow, choose a pink base as the mixer.
+Try a small amount in a dish first to get the right proportions.
+To mix the powders well, use a clean kitchen whip.
+This will combine the colours in seconds.